First Job at Scaled

 It’s hard for me to select one single favorite memory during my time here at Scaled.
 I really enjoy the people, projects, and the opportunity that each new day holds.

-In his time at Scaled, Diachun has held key technical and leadership roles developing multiple new aircraft types from concept through to first flight and follow-on envelope expansion flights, including revolutionary experimental aircraft like the non-stop, non-refueled, around-the-world Globalflyer; the first commercial manned spaceship, SpaceShipOne, and its follow-on SpaceShipTwo; the optionally piloted/UAV Firebird demonstrator; the high-performance experimental jet Swift; as well as the Model 401 advanced research aircraft.
-Prior to his role as President, Diachun served as a Design Engineer, Project Engineer, Flight Test Engineer, Chase Pilot, Business Development Manager and Vice President of Engineering.
+In his time at Scaled, Ben has held key technical and leadership roles developing multiple new aircraft types from concept through to first flight and follow-on envelope expansion flights, including revolutionary experimental aircraft like the non-stop, non-refueled, around-the-world GlobalFlyer; the first commercial manned spaceship, SpaceShipOne, and its follow-on, SpaceShipTwo; the optionally piloted/UAV Firebird demonstrator; the high-performance experimental jet, Swift; as well as the Model 401 advanced research aircraft.
+Prior to his role as President, Ben served as a Design Engineer, Project Engineer, Flight Test Engineer, Chase Pilot, Business Development Manager, and Vice President of Engineering.

-Ben holds a Master of Science Degree in Aeronautics and Astronautics from Stanford University and a Bachelor of Science Degree in Mechanical Engineering from Purdue University, where he is currently a member of the School of Aeronautics and Astronautics Industrial Advisory Council.
+Ben holds a Master of Science Degree in Aeronautics and Astronautics from Stanford University and a Bachelor of Science Degree in Mechanical Engineering from Purdue University.
 He holds a Certificate in Technical Management from the University of California, Los Angeles.
 He is a Commercial Pilot with Instrument and Multi-Engine Ratings.

 Ben was part of the team that was awarded the Robert J. Collier Trophy in 2005 for the development of SpaceShipOne.
-In 2014, he was named in Aviation Week’s 40 under Forty.
+In 2014, he was named in Aviation Week’s “40 Under Forty”.
+Ben currently serves on the School of Aeronautics and Astronautics Industrial Advisory Council at Purdue University and the Experimental Aircraft Association Board of Directors.